matafokka/leaflet-advanced-layer-system/README_DOCS.md

 1. [classList.js](https://github.com/eligrey/classList.js)
 1. [keyboardevent-key-polyfill](https://github.com/cvan/keyboardevent-key-polyfill)

+ALS applies following patches to the Leaflet classes:

+1. Adds `L.Layer#setInteractive`, `L.Layer#getInteractive` and `L.Layer#isInteractive` methods.
+Originally made by [Piero "Jadaw1n" Steinger](https://github.com/Jadaw1n).
+1. Patches `L.FeatureGroup#addLayer` to recursively assign `L.FeatureGroup#options.pane` to added layers and groups.
+1. Changes markers' Z index in custom panes, so markers will be placed on top of the layers.

 Please, test your application before adding any other polyfills (even CoreJS and Babel Runtime!) because it might work just fine as it is.

 Do **NOT** mangle object properties unless it uses hashing!
 It'll break everything that depends on serialization: projects, settings and undo/redo.